-Chapter 10 Introduction to the probabilistic programming language Stan
+Chapter 8 Introduction to the probabilistic programming language Stan

-Stan is a probabilistic programming language for statistical inference written in C++ that can be accessed through several interfaces (e.g., R, Python, Matlab, etc.).
+Stan is a probabilistic programming language for statistical inference written in C++ that can be accessed through several interfaces (e.g., R, Python, etc.).
 Stan uses an advanced dynamic Hamiltonian Monte Carlo algorithm (Betancourt 2016) based on a variant of the No-U-Turn sampler (known as NUTS: Hoffman and Gelman 2014), which is, in general, more efficient than the traditional Gibbs sampler used in other probabilistic languages such as (Win)BUGS (Lunn et al. 2000) and JAGS (Plummer 2016).
 In this part of the book, we will focus on the package rstan

 (Guo et al. 2024) that integrates Stan (Carpenter et al. 2017) with R (R Core Team 2023).

-In order to understand how to fit a model in Stan and the difficulties we might face, a minimal understanding of the Stan sampling algorithm is needed.
-Our descriptions of the technical details of HMC are gross oversimplifications that suffice for the purposes of this book.
-Stan takes advantage of the fact that the shape of the posterior distribution is completely determined by the priors and the likelihood we have defined; by that we mean that we know the analytical form of the unnormalized posterior, which is the upper part of the Bayes rule (abbreviated below as \(q\)).
-This is because the denominator, or marginal likelihood, “only” constitutes a normalizing constant:
+In order to understand how to fit a model in Stan and the difficulties one might face, a minimal understanding of the Stan sampling algorithm is needed.
+Our descriptions of the technical details of HMC are oversimplifications that suffice for the purposes of this book.
+Stan takes advantage of the fact that the shape of the posterior distribution is completely determined by the priors and the likelihood; in other words, the shape of the posterior is determined by the analytical form of the unnormalized posterior, which is the upper part of the Bayes rule (abbreviated below as \(q(\Theta | y)\)).
+This is because the denominator, or marginal likelihood, “only” constitutes the normalizing constant:

-\[\begin{equation} p(\Theta|y) = \cfrac{ p(y|\Theta) \cdot p(\Theta) }{p(y)} \tag{10.1} \end{equation}\]
+\[\begin{equation} p(\Theta|y) = \cfrac{ p(y|\Theta) \cdot p(\Theta) }{p(y)} \tag{8.1} \end{equation}\]

-\[\begin{equation} q(\Theta|y) = p(y|\Theta) \cdot p(\Theta) \tag{10.2} \end{equation}\]
+\[\begin{equation} q(\Theta|y) = p(y|\Theta) \cdot p(\Theta) \tag{8.2} \end{equation}\]

-Thus the unnormalized posterior is proportional (\(\propto\)) to the posterior distribution:
+Thus, the unnormalized posterior is proportional (\(\propto\)) to the posterior distribution:

-\[\begin{equation} q(\Theta|y) \propto p(\Theta|y) \tag{10.3} \end{equation}\]
+\[\begin{equation} q(\Theta|y) \propto p(\Theta|y) \tag{8.3} \end{equation}\]

-The Stan sampler uses Hamiltonian dynamics and treats the vector of parameters, \(\Theta\) (that could range from a vector containing a couple of parameters, e.g., \(\langle \mu,\sigma \rangle\), to a vector of hundreds of parameters in hierarchical models), as the position of a frictionless particle that glides on the negative logarithm of the unnormalized posterior.
-That means that high probability places are valleys and low probability places are peaks in this space.36 However, Stan doesn’t just let the particle glide until the bottom of this space.
-If we let that happen, we would find the mode of the posterior distribution, rather than samples.
-Stan uses a complex algorithm to determine the weight of the particle and the momentum that we apply to it, as well as when to stop the particle trajectory to take a sample.
-Because we need to know the velocity of this particle, Stan needs to be able to calculate the derivative of the log unnormalized posterior with respect to the parameters (recall that velocity is the first derivative of position).
-This means that if the parameter space is differentiable and relatively smooth (i.e., does not have any big break or sharp angle), and if the parameters of the Stan algorithm are well adjusted–as should happen in the warm-up period–these samples are going to represent samples of the true posterior distribution.
-Bear in mind that the geometry of the posterior has a big influence on whether the algorithm will converge (fast) or not: If the space is very flat, because there isn’t much data and the priors are not informative, then the particle may need to glide for a long time before it gets to a high probability area, that is a valley; if there are several valleys (multimodality) the particle may never leave the vicinity of one of them; and if the space is funnel shaped, the particle may never explore the funnel.
+However, Stan doesn’t just let the particle glide until it reaches the bottom of this space.
+If we let that happen, the particle would stop at the mode of the posterior distribution, and one would not be able to obtain samples from the rest of the distribution.
+Stan uses a complex algorithm to determine the weight of the particle and the momentum applied to it, as well as when to stop the particle trajectory to take a sample.
+Because we need to know the velocity of this particle, Stan needs to be able to calculate the derivative of the log unnormalized posterior with respect to the parameters (recall that velocity is the first derivative with respect to the position).
+This means that if the parameter space is differentiable and relatively smooth (i.e., does not have any big break or sharp angle), and if the tuning parameters of the Stan algorithm are well adjusted–as should happen in the warm-up period–these samples are going to represent samples of the true posterior distribution.
+Bear in mind that the geometry of the posterior has a big influence on whether the algorithm will converge (quickly) or not: If the space is very flat, because there isn’t much data and the priors are not informative, then the particle may need to glide for a long time before it gets to a high probability area, that is a valley; if there are several valleys (multimodality) the particle may never leave the vicinity of one of them; and if the space is funnel shaped, the particle may never explore the funnel.
 One of the reasons for the difficulties in exploring complicated spaces is that the continuous path of the “particle” is discretized and divided into steps, and the step size is optimized for the entire posterior space.
-In spaces that are too complex, such as a funnel, a step size might be too small to explore the wide part of the funnel, but too large to explore the narrow part; we will deal with this problem in section 11.1.2.
+In spaces that are too complex, such as a funnel, a step size might be too small to explore the wide part of the funnel, but too large to explore the narrow part; we will deal with this problem in section 9.1.2.

 Although our following example assumes a vector of two parameters and thus a simple geometry, real world examples can easily have hundreds of parameters defining an unnormalized posterior space with hundreds of dimensions.